mathadoor/mathadoor.github.io/_posts/2023-05-10-modeling basics.md

     Figure 1.
 State Diagram of the Bernoulli trials with and without Markov property.
 </div>

-We are now required to estimate both the parameters in case of the model with Markov property.
-Note, the one with Markov property is generalization of the one without.
+To compute the likelihood for this model, we need to approach the problem differently.
+We are now required to estimate both $$p$$ and $$\delta$$.
+Note,the one with Markov property is generalization of the one without.
 By setting $\delta=0$, we recover Bernoulli trial.
-Now, just like in the case of Bernoulli trials, we wish to estimate the maximum likelihood values of both $$\delta$$ and $$p$$.
 The likelihood is formulated as follows:

 $$
 P(X_1, X_2, ..
 X_n|p) = P(X_o|p, \delta)\prod_i^n P(X_i|p, X_{i-1})
 $$

-We divide our sequence of trials into pairs of subsequent trials to reduce the above formulation further.
+We divide our sequence of trials into pairs of subsequent trials to simplify the likelihood computation.
 We can have four types of such pairs - $$HH$$, $$HT$$, $$TH$$, and $$TT$$.
 Suppose we have $$m$$, $$n$$, $$r$$ and $$s$$ number of occurrences of such pairs.
 Then the above formulation reduces to the following expression:

 $$
 P(X_1, X_2, ..
 X_n|p) = P(X_o|p, \delta) (p \ + \delta)^m(p \ - \delta)^r(1 - (p \ + \delta))^n(1 - (p \ - \delta))^s
 $$

-We can then compute the formula for the MLE values using calculus just like we did before.
-Given the complexity of the model, we will estimate these values numerically instead.
+This might seem complex, but it is just a mathematical way to account for the varying probabilities based on the outcome of the previous toss.
+The MLE values for $$p$$ and $$\delta$$ can be calculated using calculus, as we did before.
+However, due to the complexity of the model, we will estimate these values numerically by performing a grid search.

+By comparing the performance of these two models - the simpler Bernoulli trial and the more complex Markov model - we can begin to understand the trade-offs between model complexity and accuracy, a concept central to the understanding of model bias and variance.
+When a model is too simple to capture the nuances of the data, it might have a high bias, leading to inaccurate predictions.
+This is often the case with the Bernoulli model, which assumes that each coin toss is independent of the others.
+On the other hand, a more complex model, like the Markov model, can capture more detailed patterns in the data, reducing bias.
+However, with increased complexity comes the risk of overfitting, which occurs when a model adapts too closely to the training data and performs poorly on unseen data.
+This is a manifestation of high variance.

+In the following sections, we will delve deeper into these concepts, empirically contrasting the performance of these models and discussing how this simple coin toss scenario can shed light on the intricacies of model bias and variance.
+Stay tuned for the exciting exploration ahead!

 ## Experiments

-We perform four experiments in total.
-We generate two types of datasets assuming Bernoulli trials without Markov property and with Markov property.
-We simulated these datasets by assuming $$p = 0.7$$ and $$\delta = 0.1$$.
-These values are chosen arbitrarily so that the coin is biased in both the cases and the data generated with Markov property has a more complex process than the without.
+In total, we carry out four distinct experiments.
+We generate two types of datasets assuming Bernoulli trials without the Markov property and another assuming Bernoulli trials with the Markov property.
+We simulated these datasets by assuming $$p = 0.7$$ and $$\delta = 0.1$$.We arbitrarily selected these values to ensure the coin is biased in both cases, and to ensure that the data generated with the Markov property represents a more complex process than the data without it.

 We vary the number of samples per dataset from 10 to 100 in steps of 10.
-For each setting, we generate 100 datasets to accurately compute the mean values of $$p_{MLE}$$ and $$\delta_{MLE}$$.
+For each of these settings, we generate 100 datasets.
+This allows us to accurately compute the mean values of $$p_{MLE}$$ and $$\delta_{MLE}$$.
+These experiments will provide us with a clearer understanding of how the chosen models perform under different conditions.

 ## Results and Discussion

 The results of our experiments are plotted in the figures below.
-Figure 2 presents $$p_{MLE}$$ computed for the data generated with Bernoulli coin.
-Dashed line represents the true value of p, solid lines represent the mean values of p estimated by Bernoulli and Markov model, and the shaded region represents the standard deviation for both the models.
-Notice both models are able to accurately estimate the true value of p as indicated by the proximity of the mean value to the true value.
+Figure 2 presents $$p_{MLE}$$ computed for the data generated with Bernoulli coin.The dashed line represents the true value of p, while the solid lines represent the mean values of p estimated by Bernoulli and Markov model.
+The shaded region represents the standard deviation for both the models.
+Notice both models can accurately estimate the true value of p, as indicated by the proximity of the mean value to the true value.
 However, the estimation by the Markov model has higher variance than the Bernoulli model.
-This is because the Bernoulli model has fewer excess parameters to capture the underlying data generation process.
-On the other hand, Markov model has the parameter $$\delta$$ which may overfit to the superficial irregularities causing the estimated p to have higher variance.
-Figure 4 further corroborate our claim.
+This is because the Bernoulli model has fewer parameters to capture the underlying data generation process.
+On the other hand, Markov model has an extra parameter $$\delta$$ which may overfit to the superficial irregularities causing the estimated p to have higher variance.
+Figure 4 further corroborates our claim.
 Notice the model fits a non-zero value to $$\delta$$ for all experiments.
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0" style="text-align: center;"  text-align=center>
         {% include figure.html path="assets/img/modelingbasics/bernoulli_data.png"  %}